Reviewed Date: 09/05/2023

-Independent Sector (http://www.independentsector.org/volunteer_time) estimates the dollar value of volunteer time for 2017 at $24.69 per hour.
-The annual value of volunteer time has increased dramatically over the last three decades as the following chart illustrates.
+Independent Sector (http://www.independentsector.org/resource/value-of-volunteer-time) estimates the dollar value of volunteer time for 2022 at $31.80 per hour.
+The annual value of volunteer time has continually increased over the last three decades as the following chart illustrates.

 |YEAR||$ VALUE||YEAR||$ VALUE||YEAR||$ VALUE|